GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Experiments

-\textbf{Android} To assess \method{} in a high-dimensional, real-world setting, we use the AndroidControl dataset~\citep{rawles2023androidwildlargescaledataset, li2024effects}, which provides a rich collection of complex, multi-step human interactions across standard Android applications.
+\paragraph{Android} To assess \method{} in a high-dimensional, real-world setting, we use the AndroidControl dataset~\citep{rawles2023androidwildlargescaledataset, li2024effects}, which provides a rich collection of complex, multi-step human interactions across standard Android applications.
 The state space includes both raw screen pixels and the corresponding XML view hierarchy.
+Both representations are included in-context in the mutation prompt, while the reward function only takes the XML representation as input.

-From this dataset, we curate a subset of trajectories focused on the Clock application, where users successfully complete tasks such as "set an alarm for 6AM."
+From this dataset, we curate a subset of trajectories focused on the Clock application, where users successfully complete tasks such as ``set a timer 6 hours from now''.
 These serve as our positive examples.
 Negative samples are drawn from trajectories in other applications (e.g., Calculator, Calendar, Settings).
-For each negative trajectory, we randomly assign an instruction from the positive set, ensuring the instruction is clock-related but the trajectory completes a task in an unrelated app.
+Specifically, we select 12 expert demos for the ``set timer'' task, and 8 each for the stopwatch tasks (``pause stopwatch'' and ``run stopwatch'').
 We use 80\% of trajectories in the train set and the remaining for the test set.
+For this environment, we never augment the dataset with online trajectories ($M=1$), as we establish it's not necessary to recover the optimal reward.
+In this setting, we recover a multi-task reward and we give the option to the LLM to remove any states it judges as unnecessary to task completion.

 \textbf{\method{} Parameters} All parameters used across our experiments can be found in Appendix \ref{app:hyperparams}.